 Way back when I first started researching which Trusted Traveler Program to join, this brilliant chart was nowhere to be found.
 In its place was somewhat vague text.

 I ran into endless others who were also trying to sort out which Trusted Traveler Program to join back then.
 We were confused.

 The Only Thing I Knew for Sure Was That My Application Fee Would Not be Refunded, if for Any Reason it Was Declined

 So I wanted to step carefully through this process.

-Since I do make trips between the United States and Canada by land, air and sea, and since the NEXUS program was the least expensive of all of the Trusted Traveler Programs, I chose to sign up for the NEXUS program first.
+Since I make trips between the United States and Canada by land, air, and sea, and since the NEXUS program was the least expensive of all of the Trusted Traveler Programs, I chose to sign up for the NEXUS program first.

 My reasoning: If I was rejected, $50 was a minimal loss and I'd learn from that experience as to why I was rejected, so I could apply again, successfully.

 When I first signed up for NEXUS, the older online .gov system couldn't alert applicants as to the status of their application, so I had to remember to manually check their system.

 Weeks later, I saw that I'd been conditionally approved.
 Success!